Back to blog

 Florida

 Estoppel fee: Typically paid by the seller in most Florida markets.
-The logic: the estoppel confirms the seller's financial standing.
+The estoppel confirms the seller's financial standing, so the cost follows.

 Transfer fee: Usually paid by the buyer.
-Transfer fees go to the HOA for administrative processing of the ownership change.
+Transfer fees go to the HOA for processing the ownership change.

 Capital contribution: Paid by the buyer.
-This is a one-time payment into the HOA's reserve fund by the new owner.
+One-time payment into the HOA's reserve fund by the new owner.

-Contract note: The FAR/BAR contract (used in most Florida transactions) has specific checkboxes for HOA fee allocation.
-If these aren't filled in, it defaults to the custom above — but customs vary by county.
+Contract note: The FAR/BAR contract has specific checkboxes for HOA fee allocation.
+If nobody fills them in, it defaults to local custom.
+But customs vary by county.
 Broward County conventions aren't the same as Jacksonville's.
+I've seen agents from different parts of the state argue about this like they're from different countries.

 Total buyer exposure: Capital contribution ($500-$2,000) + transfer fee ($100-$500) Total seller exposure: Estoppel fee ($250-$350 per association)